Alif108/Artificial_Intelligence/ReadME.md

 ## A star search

-Implementation of the n-puzzle problem (in python), grid solving problem and shortest path finding problem using A* search.
+Implementation of the
+- n-puzzle problem (in python)
+- grid solving problem
+- shortest path finding problem using A* search.

 ## Prolog